Skip to main content

 Modifications and aftermarket parts

-Aftermarket exhausts, performance upgrades, custom paintwork, crash bars, panniers, top boxes, and heated grips all affect the bike's value and risk profile.
-Aftermarket parts and modifications are common among riders across Auckland, Christchurch, and Hamilton, but they need to be declared and properly valued.
-Undeclared modifications can void a policy entirely.
-We help you get everything listed correctly.
+Aftermarket exhausts, performance upgrades, custom paintwork, crash bars, panniers, top boxes, heated grips.
+All of it affects the bike's value and risk profile.
+Modifications are common among riders across Auckland, Christchurch, and Hamilton, but every one of them needs to be declared and properly valued.
+Skip that step and you risk voiding the policy entirely.
+We help you get everything listed correctly so there are no gaps at claim time.

 Common motorcycle insurance questions

-These are the questions motorcycle riders ask most often, from Auckland commuters to Christchurch weekend tourers.
-If your question is not here, request a callback and we will be in touch.
+These are the questions motorcycle riders ask us most often.
+Auckland commuters, Christchurch weekend tourers, everyone in between.
+If yours is not here, request a callback and we will be in touch.

 Do I need motorcycle insurance?